 scientists.
 The freezing drive shoe enables nearly complete core recovery from saturated, sandy aquifers.
 The core is shrouded in aluminum foil to prevent oxidation.
 Photo Credit: Jeanne Jaeschke, USGS

 scientists collecting a groundwater sample from a well at the USGS

 Bemidji Crude-Oil Spill Research Site, Minnesota.
 The scientists monitored in real time the dissolved oxygen, pH, specific conductance, and temperature of the water as the well is pumped so they can know when to collect a representative sample.
 USGS

 scientists measured concentrations of oil breakdown products at greater concentrations than parent compound

-Aerial view of surface oil contamination from the pipeline rupture at the Bemidji Crude Oil Spil Research Site, Minnesota (circa 1979).
-Much of the black area was caused by oil spraying from the rupture.
+Map of surface oil areas resulting from the pipeline rupture at the Bemidji Crude Oil Spill Research Site, Minnesota

-USGS scientists cutting a frozen core for later biogeochemical analysis.
+scientists cutting a frozen core for later biogeochemical analysis.
 Freezing the core keeps the natural pore fluids in place.
-The scientists have been studying the natural attenuation of plume of dissolved constituents in groundwater that resulted from a curde oil spill.
+The scientists have been studying the natural attenuation of a plume of dissolved constituents in groundwater that resulted from a crude oil spill.

 Installing a tensiometer in the unsaturated zone prior to a tracer test.
 Tensiometers are used to measure water pressure in the unsaturated zone.

-USGS scientist measuring hydrogen gas in groundwater samples in the on site laboratory at the Bemidji Crude Oil Spil Research Site, Minnesota.
+scientist measuring hydrogen gas in groundwater samples in the onsite laboratory at the Bemidji Crude Oil Spill Research Site, Minnesota.
 Hydrogen is an important intermediate compound that is both produced and consumed during biodegradation.
 The hydrogen gas concentrations can help identify the types of microbial communities that are degrading contaminants.